Bonzaipot/Windows-8-Dark-Theme-for-KDE-Plasma/README.md

+This repo was made to not loose this configuration.
+Anyone is free to use it and adjust it so it looks better (in that case, I would also like to see it).

 # Windows 8 Dark Theme for KDE Plasma

 A sleek, dark theme **inspired** by the aesthetic of **Windows 8**, crafted for **KDE Plasma 6.5.4**.